Tesla’s Budget Model Y Hits Canada, Cheaper Than the U.S.

 Based on current exchange rates, that puts the Canadian Model Y Standard at roughly $36,000 USD — notably less than the $39,990 USD starting price for the same trim in the United States.
 The pricing gap is likely explained by Tesla importing Canadian-bound Model Ys from Gigafactory Berlin, allowing the company to avoid steep tariffs on U.S.-built vehicles.
 Tesla’s Berlin-built Model Y has already been rolling out across Canada.

 The Model Y Standard offers 463 km of EPA-estimated range, a top speed of 201 km/h, and a 0–100 km/h time of 7.2 seconds.
 It’s rear-wheel drive only and comes with 18-inch wheels, a black textile interior, and fewer premium comfort features (like heated rear seats) compared to higher trims.
-That said, Canadian buyers get a notable perk: the inclusion of Basic Autopilot and FM radio — features that are missing on the U.S. version of the Model Y Standard.
+That said, Canadian buyers get a notable perk: the inclusion of Basic Autopilot and FM radio—a feature that is missing on the U.S. version of the Model Y Standard.

 Image: Tesla